nekofar/resume/readme.md

 - ***Lead Software Developer***, [Abasmanesh Research Group](https://abasmanesh.com:) (2014-11 — 2018-11)

   It was a good experience for me to have more communication with the end users in this job.
 I work mostly from remote on the website and their mobile applications projects as an independent contractor.
+    - Transfer customer history and thousands of users' information from legacy software to WooCommerce.
     - Develop and maintain more than fifty WordPress plugins.
     - Manage, maintain and secured servers and applications for client various needs.